 A study of the evangelical movement, historically and theologically, in Europe.
-Three Hours.

-CHAHT 5002 Church History and Historical Theology Reading Seminar I
+CHAHT 5002 Church History and Historical Theology Reading Seminar I Intensive reading in the disciplines of church history and historical theology.

+CHAHT 5012 Church History and Historical Theology Reading Seminar II Intensive reading in the disciplines of church

 Intensive reading in the disciplines of church history and historical theology.
-Two Hours.

-CHAHT 5012 Church History and Historical Theology Reading Seminar II

-Intensive reading in the disciplines of church history and historical theology.
-Two Hours.